hashxim/hconMD/Work_MD/Dunning-Kruger Effect.md

 `Summary`

 # Introduction
-The Dunning-Kruger effect is a type of [cognitive bias](https://www.verywellmind.com/what-is-a-cognitive-bias-2794963) in which people believe that they are smarter and more capable than they really are.
-Essentially, low ability people do not possess the skills needed to recognize their own incompetence.
-The combination of poor [self-awareness](https://www.verywellmind.com/what-is-self-awareness-2795023) and low cognitive ability leads them to overestimate their own capabilities.
+The Dunning-Kruger effect is a type of [cognitive bias](https://www.verywellmind.com/what-is-a-cognitive-bias-2794963) in which ==people believe that they are smarter and more capable than they really are.
+Essentially, low ability people do not possess the skills needed to recognize their own incompetence.== The combination of poor [self-awareness](https://www.verywellmind.com/what-is-self-awareness-2795023) and low cognitive ability leads them to overestimate their own capabilities.

 >Fools are blind to their own foolishness.
 >"Ignorance more frequently begets confidence than does knowledge." - Charles Darwin